ihsotas0/Interfaced/content/Interfaced/002_chapters/001_the_cipherists/001_kern-marez-0934.md

 to three people: Manoj, Anita, and Elliot.
 Even the wireless modems got a taste of this speed (although nowhere was the latency more than one hundred milliseconds, thanks to advances in Internet infrastructure: the backbone of the Matrix).
+The Cipher, unfortunately, adds around fifty milliseconds, but at a latency of near zero by the server, their connection to the local Kernel Userland servers is fairly fast.
 It was the best possible connection to the Matrix, but soon Elliot would be forced back on the wireless network.

 "Elliot!"
 The layered sounds of the utterance came to Elliot in delayed steps, one after the other, forming an alien, persistent thought in his mind, echoing